gaissmai/bart/README.md

 ## API

 From release v0.18.x on, bart requires at least go1.23, the `iter.Seq2[netip.Prefix, V]` types for iterators are used.
-The lock-free versions of insert, update and delete are added, but still experimentell.
+The lock-free versions of insert, update and delete are added, but still experimental.

 ```golang
   import "github.com/gaissmai/bart"